ricsanfre/pi-cluster/docs/_docs/monitoring.md

 When deploying Grafana in Kubernetes, datasources config files can be imported from ConfigMaps.
 This is implemented by a sidecar container that copies these ConfigMaps to its provisioning directory.

-Check out ["Grafana chart documentation: Sidecar for Datasources"](https://github.com/grafana/helm-charts/tree/main/charts/grafana#sidecar-for-datasources) explaining how to enable/use this init container.
+Check out ["Grafana chart documentation: Sidecar for Datasources"](https://github.com/grafana/helm-charts/tree/main/charts/grafana#sidecar-for-datasources) explaining how to enable/use this sidecar container.

-`kube-prometheus-stack` enables by default grafana datasource sidecar to check for new ConfigMaps containing label `grafana_datasource`
+`kube-prometheus-stack` enables by default grafana datasource sidecar to check for new ConfigMaps containing label `grafana_datasource`.

 ```yml
 sidecar: